julianceballos/node/README.md

 ```

 ### Config files management

-We suggest you to use a folder called cfg with many files as you require to manage different config params.
+Use a folder called cfg with many files as you require to manage different params for specific environments.

 For example: